 Why 100 Books?

-In a research study of 42 countries, the quantity of books in homes was the second most important predictor of reading performance.
+Evans, Kelley and Sikora’s research study of 42 countries concluded that the quantity of books in homes was the second most important predictor of reading performance.
 In fact, having about 100 books in the home yielded a reading performance 1.5 years higher than those with fewer books.

 BKBodega-Feb1-37.png